rankutah/blog/sites/rank-utah/posts/utah-local-search-engine-optimization-local-seo-for-small-businesses.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Utah Local Search Engine Optimization (Local SEO) for Small Businesses
+title: Local SEO for Small Businesses in Orem, Utah
 tags:
   - local-seo
 ---